What is it?

-The use of music to improve health and wellbeing.
-A music therapist helps people engage with different aspects of music.
+A music therapist helps people engage with different aspects of music to improve their health and wellbeing.

 Why use it

-Music therapy can help people express themselves, feel more in control, focus on healing, feel less anxious, and simply enjoy themselves in the moment.
+Music therapy can help people express themselves, feel more in control, focus on healing, feel less anxious, connect with other people and simply enjoy themselves in the moment.

 What to expect

-You don’t need to be musical to participate or benefit.
+You don’t need to be musical to take part or benefit.
 The structure of the session will depend on the needs of the participants.
 You may play instruments, sing, or write lyrics, or you may simply listen to music and discuss how it affects you.
+Music therapy may be done in a group or one-on-one with a therapist.

-Some studies in people with cancer have shown that music therapy can improve anxiety, depression, pain and fatigue.
+Some evidence-based studies in people with cancer have shown that music therapy can improve anxiety, depression, pain, fatigue and quality of life.

 Download a PDF booklet on this topic.